MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/session-configurations.md

 to consider.
 The most important options are:

 - Who has access to the JEA endpoint
-- Which roles they be assigned
+- Which roles they may be assigned
 - Which identity JEA uses under the covers
 - The name of the JEA endpoint